-If you are a legal professional, it matters to write about topics that your clients will find useful.
+If you are a legal professional, it matters to write about topics that your clients will find helpful.
 Apart from educating your clients, blogging also enhances your website’s searchability.
-If you want to attract potential clients to your practice, consider starting a legal blog to go with your website.
-There is a learning curve to starting a legal blog, and starting one requires a certain level of technical knowledge.
-Apart from the content itself, you also need to make sure that your blog is search-optimized, readable, and valuable to your audience.
+Consider starting a legal blog with your website to attract potential clients to your practice.
+There is a learning curve to creating a legal blog, and starting one requires a certain level of technical knowledge.
+Apart from the content itself, you must also ensure that your blog is search-optimized, readable, and valuable to your audience.
 Fortunately, it won’t take long for you to create a successful blog.
 This guide will give you the basics of how to build and manage a blog that supports your practice.

 Why Start a Blog?

 Blogging is considered an important marketing tool for small businesses.
-Now that more people are going online for their needs, brands will need to stand out.
+Now that more people are going online for their needs, brands must stand out.
 The best way to do this is to build credibility and authority.
 Blogs allow businesses to showcase their industry knowledge.
 Using how-to articles, infographics, and editorials, brands can attract audiences with their insights and knowledge about their respective field.

 Law firms will benefit from blogging, considering how complicated the legal world is to people who are not attorneys.
 Here are a few things you can achieve by building and managing a legal blog: